 - Spring is generally the best time to sell your house.
 The bright daylight will make your home look lovely and people tend to have more open schedules.
 The lighting plays a big part both in your online images and when people schedule viewings.
 Not only that, it’s usually free of school holidays, and due to more sunny days, it’s popular.
 When there are lots of people selling, lots of people are buying.

 A home seller can’t afford to be overconfident or sloppy with the details in a market that favor them.
-A well-thought and executed listing strategy is critical in maximizing a home’s price and time on the market.
+A well-thought and executed listing strategy is critical to maximizing a home’s price and time on the market.

 You might also like: How to Find the Right REALTORⓇ Near You?